-For agencies to have the ability to implement actions in a rapid fashion, one recommendation is that each state conducts a Programmatic Environmental Assessment (EA) or Environmental Impact Statement (EIS) for the control of mudsnails and other aquatic nuisance species.
-After completion of a PEA/PEIS, a systematic process should be implemented to address confirmation and action of mudsnail populations and to implement rapid response measures.
+For agencies to have the ability to implement actions in a rapid fashion, one suggestion is that each state conducts a PEA or PEIS for the control of mudsnails and other aquatic nuisance species.
+After completion of a PEA/PEIS, a systematic process could be implemented to address confirmation and action of mudsnail populations and to implement rapid response measures.